 All Group Members must Share Duties

 Group holiday has to be a team effort, and one person cannot take all the responsibility.
 Everyone should be assigned duties according to their expertise.
 Someone can drive, someone can cook, someone can look after the kids, and others can look after the finances.
-If a couple wants to go to a night club, their parents can offer to babysit.
+If a couple wants to go to a nightclub, their parents can offer to babysit.
 Or if someone is not feeling well, you can finish the duties assigned to him.

-If you are traveling in a group, it makes sense to download some Apps and teach everyone how to use it.
-WhatsApp for communication, Google sheets to organize information, Splittr/Splitwise for tracking everyone’s expenses, Travefy for trip planning, Pay it Square for collecting funds.
+If you are traveling in a group, it makes sense to download some Apps and teach everyone how to use them.
+WhatsApp for communication, Google sheets to organize information, Splittr/Splitwise for tracking everyone’s expenses, Travefy for trip planning, and Pay it Square for collecting funds.
 There are many more such Apps that will make it easy to decide, communicate, and control all the complexities involved in group travel.

 Group travel is definitely one of the most enjoyable and affordable ways to travel.
 It might be a bachelorette, a family trip, a rendezvous with friends, or a birthday celebration – you are going to have a time of your life.
 However, if it is not planned and executed in a proper manner, it can turn out to be a disaster.
-Why not you be the one to take an initiative to plan a group tour for your near and dear ones?
+Why not be the one to take an initiative to plan a group tour for your near and dear ones?